 Founding of the Chinese Red Cross

 In 1904 the Russo-Japanese War broke out.
 The Japanese, intent on becoming a major power in the region, had beaten the Chinese ten years earlier in the Sino-Japanese War.
 Now, audaciously (according to many), they set their sights on a European power: the Russians.
 Much of the war was fought in Manchuria, on Chinese territory.
 As the conflict became deadly, foreign nationals were quickly evacuated.
 Russia, however, refused Chinese entry into the Manchurian ports to help distressed Chinese refugees.
 Afraid of being drawn into hostilities, and too weak to hold its own if forced into war, the Qing Imperial government would not challenge the blockade, even to rescue its own people.
-Responding to the crisis, Chinese community leaders in Shanghai met to pledge their financial support if some way could be found to help “repatriate” their Chinese countrymen trapped in Northeastern China.
+Responding to the crisis, Chinese community leaders in Shanghai met to pledge their financial support if some way could be found to help “repatriate” their Chinese countrymen trapped in northeastern China.

-The civic rescue initiative was led by Shen Dunhe, a prominent Shanghai tea-merchant, philanthropist, modernizer, and aspiring government official who had studied international law at Cambridge University.
-Shen’s exposure to Western organizations and his knowledge of international law alerted him to the existence of a unique organizational vehicle which could cross closed “borders”: the Red Cross Society.
+The civic rescue initiative was led by Shen Dunhe, a prominent Shanghai tea merchant, philanthropist, modernizer, and aspiring government official who had studied international law at Cambridge University.
+Shen’s exposure to Western organizations and his knowledge of international law alerted him to the existence of a unique organizational vehicle that could cross closed “borders”: the Red Cross Society.
 The Red Cross organization had become internationally well known after Henri Dunant, founder of the group, won the Nobel Peace Prize in 1901.
-In the east, Japanese were also extensively publicizing their adherence to the Red Cross movement, promoting their national Red Cross activity in newspapers, journals of international law, and other domestic and international publications, including a series of postcards based on vivid woodblock prints picturing the Japanese Red Cross Society in action on the battlefields.
-[Fig. 5.1] These images were intended to demonstrate Japan’s “civilized” (to use the parlance of the day) adherence to humanitarian norms, impartially caring for war-wounded according to the Geneva Conventions of 1864.
+In the east, Japanese were also extensively publicizing their adherence to the Red Cross movement, promoting their national Red Cross activity in newspapers, journals of international law, and other domestic and international publications, including a series of postcards based on vivid woodblock prints picturing the Japanese Red Cross Society in action on the battlefields (Figure 5.1).
+These images were intended to demonstrate Japan’s “civilized” (to use the parlance of the day) adherence to humanitarian norms, impartially caring for war wounded according to the Geneva Conventions of 1864.
 Rather than demonstrating the horrors of war, these images celebrated the conduct of war in accordance with international law.
 Their bright colors and dramatic scenes were often more engaging than black-and-white photographs of similar material.
 Widely distributed, these advertisements for the Red Cross may have crossed Shen’s path.

 Fig. 5.1 Here